Quantum resources of quantum and classical variational methods: Results

 Figure \ref{fig:12_qubit_best_of_each} shows the energy and magic accuracy of the same methods for a 12 qubit system.
 Due to the increased computational cost of simulating a larger system, the $h$ spacing is increased.
 Once again the accuracy in energy follows the ordering noted in Figure \ref{fig:8_qubit_best_of_each}.
 Also in a similar fashion to the 8 qubit simulation, the accuracy of the magic does not follow this trend over the entire phase diagram.

 From Figures \ref{fig:8_qubit_best_of_each} and \ref{fig:12_qubit_best_of_each} we can conclude that energy accuracy and magic accuracy appear strongly correlated for most of the phase diagram, we can also say that, for these implementations, DMRG outperforms RBM which outperforms VQE when it comes to energy accuracy.
+In Appendix \ref{sec:VQE_appendix} we present the energy and magic accuracy computed for a 4 qubit system.
+In this smaller setting the VQE and RBM perform similarly.
+Despite the smaller system size, the same pattern in energy and magic accuracies can be seen: they appear correlated except for the low $h$ region.

-However, for clarity of the figures, the statistical fluctuations of these estimates were not shown.
+For clarity of the figures in this Section, the statistical fluctuations of the data were not shown.
 In Section~\ref{sec:results-fluctuations} will explore the statistical uncertainties to measure the robustness of these methods and further probe the correlations between the energy and magic of the ground state solutions found.

-\subsection{Non-stabilizerness and symmetry}
+\subsection{Non-stabilizerness and Symmetry}

 By and large, in the figures from Section \ref{sec:results-accuracy}, where we selected best performing hyperparameter-configuration for MPS, VQE and RBM, the accuracy of the energy appears to be directly linked to the accuracy of the magic.
 One may expect that by minimizing the energy towards the ground state then one ends up nearby in the Hilbert space and thus the magic of the solution is likely similar.
 However, the exception of the degenerate ground states at low $h$ was noted.
 This section will explore the interplay between the accuracy of energy and magic further, paying careful attention to the degeneracy of the solutions in the small $h$ region.